There are basically three stages to becoming a church. All are undergirded by prayer.

 Many Latin Americans with Roman Catholic backgrounds realize that being re-baptized is a clear break with the religion of their fathers.
 It is a major step.
 Much like it would be for Baptist readers deciding to make a break with their own church to join the Mormon church.
 Many times new believers are hesitant to take this step.
 Sometimes it takes several weeks, even months for them to come around to what we would consider a genuine decision of turning one's life over to Christ.

-Once one or more people are baptized, they simply become a church.
+Once one or more people are baptized, they are the church.
 No need to make a big deal out of what already is.
-There are no other in between stages (mission, Bible study, preaching point.)
-Usually the same day as the initial baptisms we will also serve the Lord's Supper.
+There are no other in between stages (mission, Bible study, preaching point, etc.) Usually the same day as the initial baptisms, the Lord's Supper will be served to the new followers of Christ.
 From that point forward they are no longer considered an outreach group, but a church.
-They will, of course, continue the disicipleship process begun with their profession of faith.
-From the very beginning they are a self-supporting, self-governing, and self-propagating church.
-Church only becomes complicated when we begin adding extra-biblical requirements.
+They will, of course, continue the discipleship process.
+From the very beginning these new believers look to Jesus as the Head, and to one another for mutual edification, encouragement, nurturing, correction, etc. Church only becomes complicated when we begin adding in to the mix extra-biblical requirements.